• Skip to primary navigation

 1. Data breaches cost you customers

 Your data is a gold mine to cybercriminals, and they are testing your system for vulnerabilities.
 Cyberattacks are a numbers game.
 The more data a criminal can access, the more they can exploit it.
-Each system vulnerability makes it easier for them to find sensitive information and to profit from it, and they’re looking to mine your data as well as everyone else’s.
+Each system vulnerability makes it easier for them to find sensitive information and to profit from it.
+They’re looking to mine your data as well as everyone else’s.

 For years, you’ve worked on your documents, customer lists and data, and with just a few keystrokes, it could be gone.
 Having off-site backup and a recovery plan can ensure your data stays safe, even if a vulnerability gets exploited.
 Protect against cyberattacks by having your data backed up, secured and easily recovered with Azure Support.